Here are pictured two oxen, yoked together. They are partners together within the yoke, serving their master.

 Yahushua Has A Yoke For Us

 Yahushua Messiah [Jesus Christ] tells us:

-Come unto me, all ye that labor and are heavy laden, and I will give you rest.
-Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
-For my yoke is easy, and my burden is light.
+Come unto Me, all you that labor and are heavy laden, and I will give you rest.
+Take My yoke upon you, and learn of Me; for I am meek and lowly in heart: and you shall find rest unto your souls.
+For My yoke is easy, and My burden is light.
 (Matthew 11:28-30)

 When we come to Yahushua for salvation and forgiveness, we enter into the eternal realm of His Kingdom, and we begin a life-long journey of walking with Him.
 If we truly desire to follow Him, then we must make the choice to surrender to Him, our loving Master.

 Choosing Him as Master means we willingly “take His yoke” upon us, and enter into a partnership with Him, to begin learning of Him.

 [If you have never taken the initial step of “Coming” to Yahushua for forgiveness and salvation, then please see the brief article: Good News.]

 In the illustration of the oxen, we can see that the two oxen are harnessed together.
 They work together as one, side-by-side, within the yoke.

 As the ox learns humility, brokenness, and submission, then he becomes fit for reaping the consequences of knowing the loving master’s guidance, attention, and concern for him.